Proposed: Evaluate Nutanix Community Edition and Harvester HCI for Development Infrastructure

 The Benefits

-• Easy Remote Administration: Both solutions provide web-based interfaces for internet-accessible management
+• Both solutions provide web-based interfaces for internet-accessible management

-• Container Support: Native support for containers and cloud-init simplifies deployment workflows
+• Native support for containers and cloud-init simplifies deployment workflows

-• Laptop Development: Both can run on developer laptops or VMs for local testing environments
+• Both can run on developer laptops or VMs for local testing environments

-• Open Source Options: Harvester provides fully open-source alternative to Nutanix’s hybrid model
+• Harvester provides a fully open-source alternative to Nutanix’s hybrid model

-• Cloud Portability: Applications remain deployable on cloud platforms without hypervisor dependencies
+• Applications remain deployable on cloud platforms without hypervisor dependencies

-• Modern Architecture: Built on proven open-source technologies (Linux, KVM, Kubernetes)
+• Built on proven open-source technologies (Linux, KVM, Kubernetes)

 The Downsides